Terminating an Overfunded Pension Plan? Who Gets the Excess?

 March 28, 2024

 As frozen pension plans become overfunded, plan termination remains a common end-game objective.
-And the current high interest rate environment provides opportunities to reduce pension plan risk that may have been untenable when interest rates were lower.
+And the current high-interest rate environment provides opportunities to reduce pension plan risk that may have been untenable when interest rates were lower.

-Possibilities to Consider if the Terminating Plan Document does not Permit a Reversion
+Possibilities to Consider if the Terminating Plan Document Does Not Permit a Reversion

-A plan document may state that no part of the plan’s assets can be diverted for any purpose other than for the exclusive benefit of participants and beneficiaries.
-The plan may also indicate that the plan cannot be amended to designate any part of the assets to become the employer’s property.
+A plan document may state that no part of the pension plan’s assets can be diverted for any purpose other than for the exclusive benefit of participants and beneficiaries.
+The plan document may also indicate that the plan cannot be amended to designate any part of the assets to become the employer’s property.
 If an overfunded pension plan has these provisions, it is tempting to assume the only choice is to allocate the excess among participants and beneficiaries.
 However, even in the face of these explicit provisions, there may be other provisions that permit an employer to recover or use a portion of the excess assets.

-Possibilities 1 and 2 – Return of Mistaken and Nondeductible Contributions
+- Return of Mistaken and/or Nondeductible Contributions

 Plan documents generally indicate that if an employer makes an excessive plan contribution due to a mistake, the employer can demand the surplus is returned.
 The employer is required to request this from the trustee within one year after the contribution was made to the trust.
 In addition, plans generally provide that a contribution is made on the condition that the employer receives a corresponding tax deduction.
-In the unlikely event that the deduction is not permitted by the IRS, the contribution can be returned to the employer within one year following the IRS’ final determination that the tax deduction was not allowed.
+In the unlikely event that the deduction is not permitted by the Internal Revenue Service (IRS), the contribution can be returned to the employer within one year following the IRS’ final determination that the tax deduction was not allowed.

 An example of a contribution mistake may be an actuarial calculation error.
 In a 2014 Private Letter Ruling, the IRS considered a surplus reversion when a terminating single-employer plan purchased an annuity contract.
 The excess assets were created when the purchase price selected to fully fund plan benefits actually came in at a lower price than estimated.
 Using reasonable actuarial assumptions, the plan’s actuary had advised the employer to contribute a higher amount than was ultimately calculated as necessary by the insurance company.
 In this case, the IRS permitted the return of the mistaken excess contribution.

-Possibility 3 – Have all Reasonable Plan Expenses Been Paid from the Trust?
+- Have all Reasonable Plan Expenses Been Paid from the Trust?

 Many plan documents provide that plan expenses can be paid from the trust.
 In some instances, appropriate and reasonable plan termination expenses will go a long way to exhaust excess assets.
 Reasonable plan termination expenses include determination letter costs and fees, service provider termination charges and termination implementation charges such as those for the plan audit, preparing and filing annual reports, calculating benefits, and preparing benefit statements.